end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## Optimize

-Copy &&nbsp;paste a valid song in RTTTL format in the Command Input section.
+Copy & paste a valid song in RTTTL format in the Command Input section.
 Press the Optimize button to compress the RTTTL code to its shortest form.

 During optimization, the library will convert the input RTTTL song to "_raw_" data and re-encode the result back to RTTTL using all possible combinations of default duration, default octave and BPM (Beats per minute).